 Transcriptome analysis has been extensively used to understand heterogeneity of breast cancer and to predict response to therapy and patient outcome.
-Traditional gene expression profiling of bulk complex cell populations is often dominated by the major compartment, thus masking low-abundant populations and denying cellular diversity.
+Conventional gene expression profiling of bulk complex cell populations is often dominated by the major compartment, thus masking low-abundant populations and denying cellular diversity.
 We use massively-parallel single-cell transcriptomic technologies (scRNA-seq) to characterise breast tumour cell diversity, simultaneously analysing cancer cell heterogeneity and tumour-associated stromal cells, with a particular focus in the infiltrating immune system.

 Integration of scRNAseq technologies provides high-resolution molecular phenotyping of breast cancer, allowing us to accurately map regulatory networks of tumour development.
 Understanding the molecular mechanisms of the cancer-to-immune cell communication is essential for the development of immunotherapies.

 F. Valdes-Mora, WJ.
 Locke, E. Bandres, D. Gallego-Ortega, P. Cejas, MA.
 Garcia-Cabezas, Y. Colino-Sanguino, J. Feliu, T. Gomez del Pulgar and JC.
 Lacal.
 Clinical relevance of the transcriptional signature regulated by CDC42 in colorectal cancer.
 Oncotarget 2017, Apr 18;8(16):26755-26770.